-- Several months ago, a newer member here was saying, “I don’t know if I want to attend this church anymore” after hearing from some that people of other churches are not saved, that one needs to be a part of this church to be saved.
+- Several months ago, a newer member here was saying, “I don’t know if I want to attend this church anymore” because she heard some of us saying something like, “People of other churches are not saved.
+One needs to be a part of this church to be saved.”
 The person didn’t want to be part of us if that’s what we believe.

 - A couple years ago a lady emailed me after coming across an article I put online about baptism.
 She wrote to me, “Dear James: I have been burdened by what I see in the scriptures about baptism and its connection to our salvation.
 I just read your article… [The things in your article] I have been seeing already.
 Anyway, I don’t even know all what you believe about it…but want to speak more with you about this.
 I think we should be teaching that one must believe the gospel and be baptized to be saved and this is not what the church where I attend, now teaches.
 Thank you.
 Gwen”.
-That began a great discussion, over email, with this lady that went on for a few months.
+That began a great discussion over email with this lady that went on for a few months.
 We came to see many things alike in our study of the Scriptures.
 She decided she wanted to visit the Church of Christ in her town in California.
 After visiting she told me that she liked the simplicity of the Church of Christ and she liked what they teach about baptism in particular.
-But then, later after visiting that church a few more times, she wrote to me that she did not think she could be a part of that church, because that church seemed to think of themselves as the only church acceptable to the Lord in the area and seemed to regard Christians of other churches as not saved.
+But then, later after visiting that church a few more times, she wrote to me that she did not think she could be a part of that church because they seem to think of themselves as the only church in town acceptable to the Lord and seemed to regard Christians of other churches as not saved.

 Maybe you’ve heard some of the jokes about Churches of Christ.